I remember staring at my pantry on Day 1, completely paralyzed, wondering how to start keto diet for beginners without losing my mind.

 The Keto Flu

-- Drinking plenty of water
+- Drinking plenty of water (like, more than you think you need)

-- Getting enough electrolytes (sodium, potassium, magnesium)
+- Getting enough electrolytes - especially sodium, potassium, and magnesium

 - Getting adequate sleep